 My son achieved excellent exam results and was accepted by Truro College.
 Although he was excited about his new life, he missed his friends in Kent.

 I attended a summer solstice ritual the Bodmin moot group had arranged.
 One of the members owned some land at Saltash.
 I was unfamiliar with that particular area of Cornwall so I followed a Priestess in her car and she assured me that it was difficult to lose your way in Cornwall.
 The ritual was beautiful and I was asked to participate reading the “Charge of the Goddess”.
 As I did so it reminded me of the time I spent in my former coven as the priestess had read this many times.
 My son was given the role of the Oak King who battled with the Holly King symbolizing the changing season.
 The priestess was an initiate of another priestess who attended the ritual, but resided in the Northern region of U.K. The moot Priestess and I got on well together which surprised her as she had noticed that priestesses are usually ‘aloof’ to one another.
 I had similar experiences with priestesses in the past and her own high priestess was no exception as she looked ‘down her nose’ at me and questioned my training as if to test my knowledge.
 I observed the way the moot priestess set up circle and performed the ritual.
 I enjoyed being part of the group and not having to lead.
 After the ritual was over, they arranged a picnic and I brought home baked cheese and thyme bread which was enjoyed by the group, but unfortunately we left early as my son suffered from severe hay fever.
-We were in a field on a hot sunny day and his eyes began to swell with constant sneezing.
-I removed him from the field to allow his symptoms to calm down.
+We were in a field on a hot sunny day and his eyes began to swell with accompanied by constant sneezing so I removed him from the field to allow his symptoms to calm down.
 The journey back was not difficult and all roads were well sign posted.

 Our new life and its adventures had just begun.